JJF1962/MechaCar_Statistical_Analysis/README.md

 Statistical Summary:
 Based on the previous output we can start to conclude the following:
 * The only two variables accountables after reviewed the p-value are Vehicule _lenghty and ground_clearance for the non randon variance.
-The p-value is 0.05 and the null Hypotheis assumes a value of coficient "zero", allow to conclude there are no "zero" coficients.
+The p-value is 0.05 and the null Hypotheis assumes a value of cofficient "zero", and alternative one no "zero" allow to conclude there are no "zero" coefficients.
+* The model no predict effectively  the mpg of the prototypes MechaCars, because the adjusted R-squared of 0.6825, equivalent to (68%) of the variance of the metrics already discussed, meaning that 32% is caused by not determined factors.

-It will be good to complete this excersize remove variables such as Vehicle weight, spoiler angle and All Wheel Drive to evaluate if the predictability of th R-quared value decrease, increase or the variation is minimum.
+* It will be good to complete this excersize remove variables such as Vehicle weight, spoiler angle and All Wheel Drive to evaluate if the predictability of th R-quared value decrease, increase or the variation is minimum.

 ## Deliverable 2: Suspension Coils Statisticals Summary
 the results from multiple production lots are contained in The Suspension_Coil.csv dataset,  and the Suspension Coil’s PSI continuous variable across all manufacturing lots, allowing to calculate PSI metrics for each lot: mean, median, variance, and standard deviation, as shown in the figure below